Kids Go Green! Environmental Center & Gardens

 Summer camps this year included cooperation between our Kids Go Green! program and our new Kids in Action! initative.
 Four sessions of Kids in Action!: The Great Green Adventure were scheduled.
 Read more about these camps on our Imagination Station Summer Camps page.

-Garden Manager/Educator Bucky Smith will be conducting garden tours on the third Sunday of each month from March through October.
+Program Ed Director / Property Manager Bucky Smith will be conducting garden tours on the third Sunday of each month from March through October.
 (This is the same Sunday that the train garden is open.)
-In March only the tours will be on the fourth Sunday, March 22nd.
+Tours will be on the third Sunday March through October.
 Tours now include the Living Light Solar House!
-There will be three tours available.
-Starting times are 1:15 PM, 2:00 PM, and 2:45 PM.
-Please sign up at the front desk.
+Tours start at 1:15 PM and end at 3:00 PM.

 Discovery Cases relating to the Kids Go Green!
 Gardens